 I wouldn't call Odin my friend, but I wouldn't call him my enemy either.
 That about sums it up.

 11.)
 What's your most treasured memory?

-The first time I met Spencer.
+The first time I met Kenna.
 I had no idea what would end up happening between us.